dewi-alliance/hotspot-manufacturers/README.md

 ## Send Hotspot for Hardware Audit
  * The fee for hardware audits is between $3000 and $4000 USD depending on the security implementation.
  * At a high level, the hardware audit includes the verification of: security methods, radio configurations, and the integration of Helium software, such as the Miner or the Light Gateway application.
- * The publicly available hardware audit procedure is available at [this link.](https://docs.google.com/document/d/15zOOsqLSjb1ETZKHpRoxpxjBjcFUu_c6CpFq3V2gby4) Please be sure to review this link as it tends to answer many of the auditing questions that we receive.
+ * The publicly available hardware audit procedure is available at [this link.](https://heliumfoundation.notion.site/Light-Hotspot-Hardware-Audit-Procedure-22e345b9a4524946b4e624cbee2a0dd8) Please be sure to review this link as it tends to answer many of the auditing questions that we receive.

 ## Complete Onboarding Integration
  The onboarding integration ensures your hotspot will be recognized by the blockchain and Hotspot owners are able to appropriately provide proof of coverage and mine HNT.
- Instructions to add your hotspot to the Helium app and integrate with the onboarding server.
- Please reach out to coco@helium.com to add a test hotspot to the onboarding server.
- Once you’ve successfully hit the API endpoint, you’ve completed this task.
+ Instructions for this step will be provided during the HIP19 application process.

 ## Complete Radio Certification
  FCC/CE/WPC or other applicable radio certification.